This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Straight Stitching and Backstitching

-- Align fabric edges carefully
+- Your fabric edges should align perfectly

 Turning Corners and Curves